EGR314Team206/EGR314Team206.github.io/component_selection.md

 **Component #4:** Hall Effect Sensor (AS5600-ASOM).

-This component was changed from the anemometer rather close to the due date of our project.
-Our team had easy access to this sensor and it would be much easier to get it working properly than the initial alternative component.
+This component was changed from the anemometer rather close to the due date of the project.
+The team had easy access to this hall effect sensor and it would be much easier to get it working properly than the initial alternative component.

 <figure class="image">
 <div style="text-align: center">